 Verdict

-After all of our long research about the Best Ice Climbing Harness, we found that Black Diamond Technician Men Harness is the best ice climbing harness available today.
+Based on all of our experience with harnesses for ice climbing, we found that Black Diamond Technician Men Harness is the best ice climbing harness available today.

-There’s also a Premium Option with all the best features and high-quality materials if you have more money to spend, namely PETZL Sitta Ice Climbing Harness.
+Our Premium Option is Metolius Safe Tech Deluxe SB Harness with all the best features and high-quality materials, but that’s only if you have more money to spend.

-However, if you are on a slightly tighter budget, you can also consider the PETZL Corax Rock Climbing Harness as an affordable alternative.
+However, if you are on a slightly tighter budget, you can also consider the Black Diamond Mens Solution Climbing Harness as an affordable alternative.

 Our other reviews you may find useful in your research: